 Fish, for example, is recommended by nutritionists as part of a healthy diet, but how often do you manage to work it into your meals?

 Trout duxelles with roasted fingerling potatoes

 J and I have a running date with a fish every week (a threesome, if you will) for Fish & Film Friday.
-The Netflix show up, one of us brings the fish and we share a healthy habit that sticks... week after week.
+We find something on Netflix, one of us brings the fish and we share a healthy habit that sticks… week after week.